 I really love the idea of Camp, but my friends all think it sounds silly and I can’t convince any of them to come with me.
 Can I come to Camp by myself?

 Of course you can!
 Most people who come to Camp do so on their own.
-We’ve been doing this for over two decades, so we know how to take excellent care of new Campers!
+We’ve been doing this for over 25 years, so we know how to take excellent care of new Campers.
 In fact, the first day or so of Camp is programmed with first-time Campers in mind, and most of what we do then is geared towards helping everyone get to know each other and make friends quickly.
 Many first-time Campers say one of the most surprising things about Camp is just how welcoming everyone is and how easy it is to make friends.